xionic/mqtt-gpio-monitor/README.md

     sudo pip install paho-mqtt

 You should now be ready to run the script.
 It will listen for incoming messages on {topic}/in/+ (where {topic} is specified in the INI file).
 The incoming messages need to arrive on {topic}/in/{pin} with a value of either 1 or 0.
+Alternativly, you can supply a sequence of pin value changes with pauses between them.
+The payload form is "0|1 delay 0|1 delay ..." e.g. "1 1000 0" would set the pin high, wait 1000ms then set it low.

+The script also supports setting up PWM on GPIO pins.
+To do this use the payload form "pwm frequency duty_cycle" e.g. "pwm 100 50"

 E.g. a message arriving on {topic}/in/3 with value 1 will set pin 3 to HIGH.